juliaguida/oystercard/pills/sinatra_1.md

 > Sinatra is one of many simple web application frameworks.
 You can read about some of the alternatives in [this blog post](http://www.sitepoint.com/ruby-microframeworks-round/).

-As with every pill and project please do type in the code examples instead of copy-pasting them, it will help you to memorize and understand what you're doing.
+As with every pill and project please do type in the code examples instead of copy-pasting them, it will help you to memorise and understand what you're doing.

 ## What you will learn